rust-lang/prev.rust-lang.org/faq.md

 #### Does Rust have a runtime?

-Rust has a [very small and limited runtime](https://doc.rust-lang.org/std/rt/) providing a heap, unwinding and backtrace support, and stack guards.
+Rust has a [very small and limited runtime](https://doc.rust-lang.org/std/rt/) providing a heap, backtraces, unwinding, and stack guards.
 This runtime is comparable to the [C runtime](http://www.embecosm.com/appnotes/ean9/html/ch05s02.html), and allows for the calling of Rust functions from C without setup.

 ### Concurrency